packetcode/hashimage/README.md

 [![HashImage](images/watermark.png)](http://hashimage.com/)

-**A Simple image manipulation library using php.
-Its written with object oriented principles with a footprint of hardly 15kb, the php method chaining and anonymous functions make the code very simple to use and performance is pretty good. you can give a try :) **
+A Simple image manipulation library using php.
+Its written with object oriented principles with a footprint of hardly 15kb.The php method chaining and anonymous functions makes the code very simple to use and performance is superb... you can give a try :)

 website: http://www.hashimage.com